dsalomoni/my-ubuntu/README.md

 ## 3. Customize the Docker image

-If for instance you want that your Ubuntu system contains software in addition to what was already pre-installed, you need to create a new Docker image, _derived_ from the base image used in the section above.
+If you want that your Ubuntu system contains software in addition to what was already pre-installed in the base image, you need to create a new Docker image, _derived_ from the base image used in the section above.
 To do this, a _Dockerfile_ is used.

 ### 3.1.
 Copy and update a Dockerfile